Nosipho Ntwanambi

 Nosipho Dorothy Ntwanambi (25 September 1959 – 8 July 2014) was a South African politician, as well as a women's and human rights activist.

 Career

-She was a member of the African National Congress (ANC), Ntwanambi was the ANC's Chief Whip in the National Council of Provinces, the first woman to become chief whip, a position she held until she stepped down in 2014.
+She was a member of the African National Congress (ANC),She was a teacher at a school in Gugulethu (Siyazingisa primary school) from 1982 until she became a member of Parliament of South Africa in 1997 serving in various select committees in the National Council of Provinces.
+Ntwanambi was the ANC's Chief Whip in the National Council of Provinces, the first woman to become chief whip, a position she held until she stepped down in 2014.
 She served as a member of the National Council of Provinces, the upper house of the Parliament of South Africa, from 2008 until 2014.
 Ntwanambi was also serving as a deputy president of the African National Congress Women's League (ANCWL) at the time of her death.

 Ntwanambi was a founding member of both the South African Democratic Teachers Union (SADTU) and the United Women's Organisation (UWO).
 She was also a member of the ANC's National Executive Committee.

 Death

-Nosipho Ntwanambi died following a long illness on Tuesday 8 July 2014, at the age of 54.
+Nosipho Ntwanambi died following a long illness on 8 July 2014, at the age of 54, Leaving behind her mother, 2 sisters, brother, 2 daughters and 2 grandchildren.